Charge Transfer and $dd$ excitations in AgF$_{2}$: Methods

 \subsection{Theory}

 To model the AgF$_2$ electronic excitations with Ag in a formally $d^9$ state, we considered an (AgF$_6$)$^{4-}$ cluster reproducing the local environment of the transition metal ion as shown in Fig.~\ref{fig:octa}.
-The one-particle parameters were obtained from unpolarized DFT calculations of the periodic solid using the projector-augmented wave (PAW) method as implemented in VASP~\cite{Kresse1996} within the generalized gradient approximation of Perdew, Burke, and Ernzerhof~\cite{Perdew1996} (PBE) and the crystal structure of Ref.~\citenum{Fischer1971} using a mesh of 8$\times$8$\times$8 $k$-points.
+The one-particle parameters were obtained from unpolarized DFT calculations of the periodic solid using the projector-augmented wave (PAW) method as implemented in VASP~\cite{Kresse1996} within the generalized gradient approximation of Perdew, Burke, and Ernzerhof~\cite{Perdew1996} (PBE) using a mesh of 8$\times$8$\times$8 $k$-points.

 The band structure was obtained with the experimental lattice parameters of Ref.~\citenum{Fischer1971} and then projected onto maximally localized Wannier functions as implemented in the Wannier90 code~\cite{Marzari2012}.
 We used a Wannier basis with five $d$-orbitals per Ag and three $p$-orbitals per F. The two planar F-Ag-F bridges deviate slightly from orthogonality ($93.3^\circ$).
-For the $d$-orbitals, we took the axes so that the bisectrix of the axes coincide with the bisectrix of the bridges, resulting in axes nearly oriented along AgF bonds.
+For the $d$-orbitals, we took the axes so that the bisectrix of the axes coincides with the bisectrix of the bridges, resulting in axes nearly oriented along AgF bonds.
 For the $p$-orbitals we used the local reference frame as in Ref.~\onlinecite{Gawraczynski2019}.

 The Wannier90 one-particle Hamiltonian for the solid was truncated to the AgF$_6$ cluster yielding a Hamiltonian with 5 $d$-orbitals and $3\times6=18$ $p$-orbitals.
 The one-particle Hamiltonian reads